braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing.md

 ### Step 3: Schedule your campaign

 Test scheduling works the same as scheduling any other Braze campaign.
 All of Braze's standard [delivery types][175] are available.
+However, the option to send a winning variant automatically is only available when you schedule a campaign to deliver once for select messaging channels.

 ### Step 4: Choose a segment and distribute your users across variants

-Select segments to target, then distribute its members across your selected variants, as well as reserving a portion to send to the winning variant, if necessary.
+Select segments to target, then distribute its members across your selected variants.
+For push, email, and webhook campaigns scheduled to send once, you can also reserve a portion to send to the winning variant, if necessary.

 Decide what percentage of your target segment should receive each of your variants, be in the control group (if any), and what percentage should receive the winning variant once the A/B test is complete.